astropy/astropy/docs/development/releasing.rst

 For a signed release, see :ref:`key-signing-info` for relevant setup instructions.

 .. _release-procedure:

 Standard Release Procedure
 ==========================

-This is the standard release procedure for releasing Astropy (or affiliated packages that use the full bugfix/maintenance branch approach.)
+This is the standard release procedure for releasing the core astropy package (or other packages that use the full bugfix/maintenance branch approach.)

 #.
 If you are about to branch a new major version, first follow the